tlverse/tmlcimx2021-workshop/02-intro-tlverse.md

 # Welcome to the `tlverse` {#tlverse}

-## Learning Objectives

-1. Understand the `tlverse` ecosystem conceptually
-2. Identify the core components of the `tlverse`
-3. Install `tlverse` `R` packages
-4. Understand the Targeted Learning roadmap
-5. Learn about the WASH Benefits example data

 ## What is the `tlverse`?

 The `tlverse` is a new framework for doing Targeted Learning in R, inspired by